-Description: This course prepares the student to analyze business information systems and to build models and logical designs that can be later implemented.
-The emphasis is on the business processes and business requirements needed to build conceptual models that help in analysis of business requirements.
-This course prepares the student to design complex systems and build applied designs and architectures.
+Description: This course prepares the student to analyze business information systems to strategically build conceptual analysis models and logical designs.
+The emphasis at the beginning of this course is on understanding business requirements, business processes, system life cycles and project-management elements and building conceptual models that support analysis and documentation of the business requirements.
+The second part of this course prepares the student to design complex systems and to develop designs and architectures with security and integration considerations.
+The course emphasizes business process modeling, object orientation, design patterns, and component-based design approaches.